8 ounces cream cheese, at room temperature

 1 pound (3 3/4 cups) confectioners sugar

 1 tablespoon fresh lemon juice or 1/2 teaspoon pure lemon extract

 Toasted finely chopped nuts and/or toasted coconut, for topping, optional

 Make the cake

 Position the racks to divide the oven into thirds and preheat the oven to 325 degrees.
-Butter and flour three 9-inch round, 2-inch deep cake pans, flour the insides and tap out the excess.
+Cut three circles from parchment paper the size of three 9-inch round, 2-inch deep cake pans.
+(Even if your pans are nonstick, this cake tends to stick.
+Better use the parchment paper.)
+Butter and flour the insides and tap out the excess.

 Whisk together the flour, baking powder, baking soda, cinnamon, and salt and set aside.
 In another bowl, stir together the carrots, chopped nuts, coconut and raisins.

 Working in a mixer fitted with the paddle attachment, or in a large bowl with a whisk, beat the sugar and oil together until smooth.
 Add the eggs one by one and continue to beat until the batter is even smoother.
 If you are working in a mixer, reduce the speed to low, if you’re working by hand switch to a large rubber spatula, and gently stir in the flour mixture — mix only until the dry ingredients disappear.
 Just as gently, stir in the chunky ingredients.